SamLad2015/KensMort/README.md

-# Pertemps
+# kensmort
-This repository has been created to host a project created as a Technical test for Pertemps.
+This repository has been created to host a project created as a Technical test for kensmort.

 ## Getting Started
 you should have some knowledge of running .net core projects and running npm commands in order to run this project